Get access to the full brand analysis now

-In this context, “consistency” means that the skin analysis does not produce completely different results under minimally changed conditions.
 Imagine someone performs the analysis twice in a row and gets “dry skin” as a result once and “oily skin” the next.
-This discrepancy not only confuses customers but also severely undermines trust in the AI technology.
+That discrepancy not only confuses customers but also severely undermines trust in the AI technology.
+Consistency sits alongside accuracy as the second leg of trust — see AI skin analysis accuracy for the matching deep dive.

 2. What Does Consistency Mean in AI Skin Analysis?